saxicek/odpad-praha8.cz/README.md

-# Map of waste container in Prague 8
+# Map of waste containers in Prague 8
 *powered by RESTify, PostGIS, and Leaflet maps*

 A basic mapping application using PostGIS, node-restify, LeafLet Maps and map tiles from several map providers, to visualize the locations of waste containers in Prague 8.